transloadit/uppy/website/src/docs/url.md

 ### `target: null`

 DOM element, CSS selector, or plugin to mount the URL provider into.
-This should normally be the Dashboard.
+This should normally be the [`@uppy/dashboard`](/docs/dashboard) plugin.

 ### `companionUrl: null`

 URL to an Companion instance.

+### `companionCookiesRule: 'same-origin'`

+This option correlates to the [RequestCredentials value](https://developer.mozilla.org/en-US/docs/Web/API/Request/credentials), which tells the plugin whether or not to send cookies to [Companion](/docs/companion).

 ### `locale: {}`